Erasmus+ Staff Mobility for Further Training

 - Participation in a Staff Training Week (see offers below)

 - Participation in workshops and seminars

 At this point, we would also like to refer you to the RWTH-internal offers for continuing and professional education.
 If a similar continuing education service to the one you are considering abroad is offered here at RWTH and it is not apparent that the stay abroad offers added value – other than an understandable motivation for you personally – funding via Erasmus+ would not be justifiable.

 Duration of Stay and Funding

 ERASMUS staff mobility is possible for at least two consecutive days to a maximum of 60 days.
-A maximum of ten days are funded.
+A maximum of ten work days are funded.

 Financial assistance for costs resulting from transportation and accommodations is offered at RWTH Aachen according to the State Travel Costs Act and Cost Reimbursement Ordinance for Abroad.